biopython/biopython.github.io/wiki/Intergenic_regions.md

 The following ready-to-run script reads a genbank file, which is probably a genomic or chromosomal one.
 It uses the CDS feature to discover the 5' and 3' ends of ORFs.
-Yes, ORFs are not exactly synonymous with genes, but this is the way i worked.
+Yes, ORFs are not exactly synonymous with genes, but this is the way we did it.
 Also, you may want to swap the CDS feature for the 'gene' feature, if you are also interested in RNA coding genes.
 The "intergene\_length" variable is a threshold on the minimal length of intergenic regions to be analyzed,